arcee-ai/mergekit/README.md

 ##### Token Embedding Handling

-When merging models with different vocabularies, mergekit uses smart defaults to handle token embeddings:
+When a tokenizer is configured, each input model's embedding matrix is adjusted to match the output vocabulary before being passed to the merge method.
+For tokens a model already has, its own embedding is used.
+For tokens a model is *missing*, a fallback embedding is assigned using these rules:

-- If a token exists in the base model, its embedding is used as the default
+- If the base model has the token, use the base model's embedding
-- If only one model has the token, that model's embedding is used
+- If only one model has the token, use that model's embedding
-- Otherwise, an average of all available embeddings is used
+- Otherwise, use an average of all available embeddings

+The merge method then combines these per-model embeddings (original and filled-in) to produce the final output.
+This means the final embedding for a token present in multiple models is determined by your merge method (SLERP, linear, TIES, etc.), not simply taken from one model.

-You can override these defaults for specific tokens:
+You can override these defaults for specific tokens.
+Any tokens listed here that don't already exist in the output vocabulary will be added automatically, making this useful for introducing new special tokens.

 ```yaml
 tokenizer: